 Guarantee: These Pumpkin Muffins are going to be your favorite muffin for the holidays.
-The texture seems more moist in a silky kind of way.
+The texture is moister in a silky kind of way.

 You do whatever your desires call for too.
 That just makes us all happy!